-- (1) To pay per hand or tournament charges owed by a registered player to the licensed operator for play of authorized Internet poker games. - (2) To transfer funds from one registered player's account to the account of another registered player to reconcile the result of a loss in the play of an authorized Internet poker game. - (3) To transfer funds from a registered player's account to a temporary account to be held by a licensed operator pending the outcome of an authorized Internet poker game. - (4) To remit tax proceeds due and owing from a registered player to the Franchise Tax Board. - (5) To transfer funds from a registered player's account with the licensed operator to an account specified by that registered player upon that registered player's request. - 19990.507.
-Prior to completing the registration process, a licensed operator shall explain in a conspicuous fashion to the person who is registering the privacy policies of the authorized poker Web site, and the person shall assent to the following policies: - (a) Personally identifiable information shall not be shared with any nongovernmental third parties, except as provided in Section 19990.512. - (b) All personally identifiable information about registered players shall be shared with state agencies, including, but not limited to, the department, the commission, the Franchise Tax Board, and the Department of Child Support Services as necessary to assist them in fulfilling their obligations. - (c) Personally identifiable information may be shared with governmental agencies only as set forth in subdivision (b) or subject to court order as provided in Section 19990.512. - 19990.508.
-A licensed operator may require that a registered player, or a person registering as a player, agree to a Terms of Use Registered Player's Agreement. - 19990.509.
-A licensed operator may suspend or revoke the account of a registered player for any of the following reasons: - 38 (a) A person or registered player provided false information to 39 the licensed operator, including, but not limited to, in the 40 registration process.
+- (1) To pay per hand or tournament charges owed by a registered player to the licensed operator for play of authorized Internet poker games. - (2) To transfer funds from one registered player's account to the account of another registered player to reconcile the result of a loss in the play of an authorized Internet poker game. - (3) To transfer funds from a registered player's account to a temporary account to be held by a licensed operator pending the outcome of an authorized Internet poker game. - (4) To remit tax proceeds due and owing from a registered player to the Franchise Tax Board. - (5) To transfer funds from a registered player's account with the licensed operator to an account specified by that registered player upon that registered player's request.

+Prior to completing the registration process, a licensed operator shall explain in a conspicuous fashion to the person who is registering the privacy policies of the authorized poker Web site, and the person shall assent to the following policies:

+- (a) Personally identifiable information shall not be shared with any nongovernmental third parties, except as provided in Section 19990.512. - (b) All personally identifiable information about registered players shall be shared with state agencies, including, but not limited to, the department, the commission, the Franchise Tax Board, and the Department of Child Support Services as necessary to assist them in fulfilling their obligations. - (c) Personally identifiable information may be shared with governmental agencies only as set forth in subdivision (b) or subject to court order as provided in Section 19990.512.

+A licensed operator may require that a registered player, or a person registering as a player, agree to a Terms of Use Registered Player's Agreement.

+A licensed operator may suspend or revoke the account of a registered player for any of the following reasons:
-(b) The registered player has not updated registration information to keep it current.

-- (c) The registered player has violated the authorized poker Web site's Terms of Use Registered Player's Agreement. - (d) The person has already been registered.
+- (a) A person or registered player provided false information to the licensed operator, including, but not limited to, in the registration process. - (b) The registered player has not updated registration information to keep it current. - (c) The registered player has violated the authorized poker Web site's Terms of Use Registered Player's Agreement. - (d) The person has already been registered. - (e) The licensed operator suspects that the registered player has participated in an illegal or unauthorized activity on the authorized poker Web site. - (f) The licensed operator is directed by a state agency to suspend or revoke the registered player's account.